Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese Ambassador to the US Nguyen Quoc Dung introduces Vietnam-US diplomatic relations.
 (Photo: Ngoc Quang/VNA)

-Ambassador Nguyen Quoc Dung said that in the context of the world facing many changes, young generations, especially those who are well-educated and have a deep understanding of the region, will play a key role in creating a cooperative and stable future.
+Ambassador Nguyen Quoc Dung said that in the context of the world facing many changes, young generations, especially those who are well-trained and have a deep understanding of the region, will play a key role in creating a cooperative and stable future.

 He encouraged students to become strong "bridges" between Vietnam and the United States, accompanying the process of building and strengthening Vietnam-US relations in the new development stage.